wyldebeast-wunderliebe/w20e.pycms/README.txt

       interface="w20e.pycms_events.interfaces.IEvent"
       />

 This will make the nature show up in the 'natures' dropdown menu.
-Now either you leave it like this, or you also modify the form for the page with an w20e.forms.interfaces.IFormModifier implementation:
+(Note that the interface should inherit from INature) Now either you leave it like this, or you also modify the form for the page with an w20e.forms.interfaces.IFormModifier implementation:

   <subscriber